KMSK Deinze

 Koninklijke Maatschappij Sportkring Deinze, KMSK Deinze or simply Deinze, was a Belgian football club founded in 1926 based in Deinze, East Flanders.
-The club colours were orange and black and the team last played in the Challenger Pro League, the second division of Belgian football, before being declared bankrupt in December 2024.
+The club colours were orange and black and the team last played in the Challenger Pro League, the second division of Belgian football.
 Their home stadium was the 7,515-capacity Burgemeester Van de Wiele Stadion also known as the Dakota Arena.

 History

 The club was founded on 12 March 1926.
 On 20 March, the recognition of the Belgian Football Association was received, the club was assigned SK number 818 as SK Deinze.
 Some important figures during the foundation were children's car manufacturer Emile Torck, his son Georges Torck and garage owner Albert Van Den Poel.
 They played on a site near Astenedreef.
 In the following years Deinze almost always played in the higher provincial series.

 In 1940 the activities were interrupted, the site had been transformed into a junkyard.
 During the Second World War, the association was further expanded under President Georges Torck and Vice President Achiel De Clercq, as well as hockey, swimming and table tennis.
 From 1946 it was kept with football again.

 In the following years, the club's rise continued, playing in the national promotion series or in the highest provincial series.
 In 1978 the team moved to the new Burgemeester Van de Wiele Stadium in De Brielmeersen, laid out by the city council.
 In 1982 Deinze last played in the provincial departments, that year another promotion to promotion was enforced.
 In 1988, Georges Torck retired as chairman, CEO Marc Hoste succeeded him.

 In 1992 and 1993, Deinze celebrated two consecutive championship titles, making it second national.
 In 1997, the club reached the final round under the leadership of trainer Eddy Mestdagh, but a promotion to first class did not work.
 In 2001 Deinze only through additional sports grounds could ensure conservation in second class, when KFC Turnhout (become the second was) received a license from the Belgian FA and relegated.